Verify CLABEs

 Create an account verification

-Account Verification creates a 0.01 MXN Transfer from your root Account to retrieve the target account holder's information.
-Since money will be moved from your account, a JWS Signature will be required to complete the action.
+An account verification creates a 0.01 MXN Transfer from your root Account to retrieve the target account holder's information.
+Because this call moves money from your account, you must sign the request with a JSON Web Signature (JWS).
+See setting up JWS keys.

 curl --request POST \